seon9cho/ActiveListener/README.md

 ### Existing apps and products

 There is a rich line of work on developing conversational agents where natural language processing lies at the heart of the technology.
-Some of them engage users in a text-based conversations to draw out their views and opinions \cite{Xiao_2020interview} and ask open-ended questions to collect the data that they need \cite{Xiao_2020active}.
-Past studies have examined chatbots as personal assistants \cite{liao2018all}, interviewers \cite{li2017confiding}, mental health supporters \cite{inkster2018empathy} and even AI companions \cite{ta2020user}.
+Some of them engage users in a text-based conversations to draw out their views and opinions and ask open-ended questions to collect the data that they need.
+Past studies have examined chatbots as personal assistants, interviewers, mental health supporters and even AI companions.
 The major issues with these conversational agents are inaccuracy and ambiguity.
 Both inaccuracy and ambiguity show a lack of understanding of user intent.
 In this work we apply the active listening principle of asking clarifying questions to mitigate these problems by requesting further information.

-\subsection{Uncertainty}
+### Uncertainty

 Uncertainty estimation is important for ensuring safety and robustness of AI systems and chatbots.
-Some works aim to investigate how to obtain uncertainty estimates for tokens in a sequence and for whole sequence classification \cite{malinin2021uncertainty}.
+Some works aim to investigate how to obtain uncertainty estimates for tokens in a sequence and for whole sequence classification.
 In order to decrease the uncertainty of our model, our agent asks clarifying questions which leads the model to gain more certainty about the user's query.
 To measure model performance before and after asking a clarifying question, we introduce the "Information Acquisition Score" described in section 4.3.

-\subsection{Natural language generation and language models}
+### Natural language generation and language models

 Over the past few years, several chatbot platforms have been developed to facilitate the creation of chatbots.
-Some of these platforms such as \cite{sabharwal2020introduction} have NLP capabilities for the creation of chatbots with active listening capabilities.
-More recently, research uses language models such as T5 to create chatbots \cite{bird2020chatbot}.
+Some of these platforms have NLP capabilities for the creation of chatbots with active listening capabilities.
+More recently, research uses language models such as T5 to create chatbots.
 For the current work, we used the pre-trained T5 transformer model.
 We rely on this pre-trained transformer to act as a language partner, allowing us to train our model in an essentially unsupervised manner.

-%\subsection{Measurements and evaluation metrics}
-%\pa{I'm not sure how well this section works.
-Do we need it?
-I'm not sure how %to place our work in regards to it}
-%\an{I agree.
-Maybe we don't need this section here.
-We can cite that %particular metrics as we report them in the result section.}
-%The failure modes of inaccuracy and ambiguity have been previously identified, %and various evaluation metrics have been proposed to measure the proficiency %of conversational models in these aspects. \cite{adiwardana2020humanlike} use %the terms ``Sensibleness" to describe the accuracy and ``Specificity" to %describe the model's ability to provide a non-generic response.

 \input{tables/dataset}
 \input{tables/sample-text}

-\section{Dataset}
+## Dataset

-We use the Taskmaster 2 Dataset~\cite{byrne2020taskmaster2}, an extension of the Taskmaster-1 Dataset~\cite{byrne2019taskmaster}.
+We use the Taskmaster 2 Dataset, an extension of the Taskmaster-1 Dataset.
 Taskmaster-2 includes 17,289 dialogues (341,801 utterances) in 7 domains.
 Each utterance is fully annotated using 90 possible annotations.
 We define these annotations as intents for the data.
-A sample dialogue can be seen in Table~\ref{tab:datset}.
+A sample dialogue can be seen in Table #.

 We use individual user utterances (152,668 instances) as well as concatenated consecutive user utterances (138,892 instances) to train the intent classifier.